GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 ## [25] "rate_annual_84pc"
 ## [26] "rate_annual_median"
 ```
+For a detailed discussion of these variables, see [../../DETAILED_README.md](../../DETAILED_README.md).

-For our purposes, one important variable is `Mw` (scenario moment magnitude).
+For our purposes, one important variable is `Mw`, the scenario moment
-The moment magnitudes are binned and cover the range 7.2, 7.3, ..., 9.8
+magnitude.
+The moment magnitudes are binned and cover the range 7.2, 7.3, ...,
-although the higher magnitudes may be impossible (in which case all scenarios
+9.8 although the higher magnitudes may be impossible according to PTHA18 (i.e.
-are assigned a rate of 0).
+assigned a rate of 0).

 ```r
 # Print all unique Mw values -- beware not all of these will be "possible" according